Tanjong Pagar United FC

-Tanjong Pagar United Football Club is a professional football club that competes in the Singapore Premier League, the top division of football in Singapore.
-The club took part in S.League from 1996 to 2004, and from 2011 to 2014.
+Tanjong Pagar United Football Club is a professional football club based in Queenstown, Singapore.
+The club currently competes in the Singapore Premier League, the top tier of Singaporean football.

+Tanjong Pagar United took part in the S.League from 1996 to 2004, and from 2011 to 2014.
 The club withdrew from the league after the 2004 season because of financial problems, but returned in 2011, with several similar breaks meanwhile.

-The club also has its women's section.
-The club has since returned from 2020 onwards.
+The club has since returned from 2020.

 History

-Prior to the formation of the S.League, the team was known as Tiong Bahru Constituency Sports Club, and won Singapore's National Football League in 1983 and 1987.
-The club changed its name to Tiong Bahru United Football Club in 1996, and then to Tanjong Pagar United in 1998.

-The team's mascot was a Jaguar.
-During its first run in the S.League, the club's home ground was the Queenstown Stadium.
-However, as the Queenstown Stadium was occupied since 2010 by French club Etoile FC, Tanjong Pagar United was based in Clementi Stadium for the duration of the 2011 season.
-However, due to Etoile FC's withdrawal from the S-League by the end of the 2011 season, Tanjong Pagar shifted back to Queenstown Stadium for the 2012 season.
+Early years and formation (1974–1996)

-The club were formed as Tiong Bahru Constituency Sports Club in 1975 and debuted in Division III of the National Football League, from which they were promoted as champions in 1978.
+Prior to the formation of the S.League, the club were formed as Tiong Bahru Constituency Sports Club in 1975 and debuted in Division III of the National Football League, from which they were promoted as champions in 1978.
 This was followed by a second successive promotion in 1979, bringing the Jaguars to Division I. In 1982, they won the President's Cup and the following year, they were national league champions.
 They represented Singapore in the 1984 ASEAN Club Games, finishing third, then captured The Double in 1987.

 The early 1990s saw further successes, as they were Pools Cup winners in 1991 and 1993, finished runners-up in the FAS Premier League from 1991 to 1993 and bagged the FA Cup in 1994.

+S. League era (1996–2004)

-Their strong performances led to their selection as one of eight clubs to compete in the newly formed S.League, so in 1995, they were renamed to Tiong Bahru Football Club and obtained a permanent home at the Queenstown Stadium.
+Their strong performances led to their selection as one of eight clubs to compete in the newly 1996 S.League season, so they were renamed to Tiong Bahru Football Club and obtained a permanent home at the Queenstown Stadium.

+In 1998, the club changed its name to Tanjong Pagar United and Lim Tong Hai captained the club in its debut season to a Singapore Cup and Singapore FA Cup double.

+Dissolvement (2004–2010)

+In the 2004 season, Tanjong Pagar United went through a period of difficult times where they sit at the bottom of the league table throughout the entire season.
+They manage to record a total of 4 wins, 5 draws and 18 losses thus seeing the club being dissolved at the end of the season due to financial problems where France defender Gimmy Bade was converted to the play in the forward position for some matches.
+At the end of the season, All of the club foreign players, Gimmy Bade and Jean-Marc Audemar, Benoît Salviat and Nicodeme Boucher eventually left the club.